qorix-group/score/docs/platform_management_plan/software_verification.rst

 There are the following different levels of integration and verification defined:

-1. Software unit (incl. detailed design) and component verification to verify the integration of units to a component and also the integration of smaller component(s) to a complex component based on
+1. **Software unit verification** (incl. detailed design) and component verification to verify the integration of units to a component and also the integration of smaller component(s) to a complex component based on

    #. detailed design and
    #. component architecture and
    #. component requirements

-2. Software feature verification to verify the integration of components to a feature based on
+2. **Software integration verification** on feature level to verify the integration of components to a feature based on

    #. feature architecture and
    #. feature requirements

-3. Platform testing (on reference hardware)
+3. **Software platform verification** as Platform Integration Testing of the integrated software element (on reference hardware) based on

    #.
 Stakeholder requirements

-  **Note:** These three levels translate to the levels of ISO 26262 part 6 clauses 9 to 11.
-The platform testing will be executed by the integrator.
+  **Note:** These three levels translate to the levels of ISO 26262 part 6 clauses 9 to 11, where compliant testing with full coverage is tailored out for the embedded software.
+  The specific tailoring is described in the :need:`doc__score_platform_safety_plan`.
+  The full Platform Integration Testing will be executed by the integrator.
 S-CORE project only executes tests on reference hardware.
   These tests serve as an optional base for the integrator and will also be part of the :need:`wp__verification_platform_ver_report`, but more on an informative character.
 The full scope of clause 11 is tailored out accordingly for S-CORE.
 Practically, this means S-CORE will implement